ON THE ROAD ARIZONA

 Two Guns

-It's easy to pass Two Guns by on Interstate 40 despite its colorful name.
-The firearm handle apparently is tied to a local black hat who referred to himself as "Two Gun" Miller and lived in a cave in nearby Canyon Diablo, according to historian Marshall Trimble.
-Other reports identify him as Henry E. Miller.
+It's easy to pass by Two Guns on Interstate 40 despite its colorful name.
+The firearms moniker apparently is tied to a local black hat who referred to himself as "Two Gun" Miller.
+He lived in a cave in nearby Canyon Diablo, according to historian Marshall Trimble.
+Other reports identify him as Harry E. Miller.

 Visitors will notice that Two Guns has been holstered.
-There are no tourist services, just the remains of a mid-1970s Shell gas station and KOA campground with a A-frame office now in ruins.
+There are no tourist services, just the remains of a mid-1970s Shell gas station and KOA campground with an A-frame office in ruins for years and now gone.

-Taggers have painted colorful murals at the camp's pool and the gas station has been completely covered with graffiti.
+Taggers have painted colorful murals at the camp's pool.
+The gas station has been blanketed with graffiti.

-It includes the ruins of a zoo that Miller started as a roadside attraction on Route 66.
-The former menagerie included mountain lions, panthers and bobcats.
-The crumbling zoo is west of the former campground and there's a bridge over Canyon Diablo that was part of an early Route 66 alignment. bit.ly/2vwu8qs
+Two Guns includes the ruins of a zoo that Miller started as a roadside attraction on Route 66.
+The former menagerie housed mountain lions, panthers and bobcats.
+The crumbling zoo is west of the former campground.
+It's near a bridge over Canyon Diablo that was part of an early Route 66 alignment.

-In the early 1880s, railroad construction halted at Canyon Diablo to complete a bridge over the deep gorge and finance it.
-A town emerged on the eastern side of the canyon with saloons, brothels and merchants along what was called Hell Street.
+In the early 1880s, railroad construction halted at Canyon Diablo to complete a bridge over the deep gorge.
+A Hell on Wheels town emerged on the eastern side of the canyon with saloons, brothels and merchants along Hell Street.

 Picture